arunoda/meteor-up-legacy/README.md

 #### Deploy Wait Time
 Meteor-Up checks for if the deployment is successful or not just after the deployment.
 By default, it will wait 10 seconds before the check.
 You can configure the wait time with `deployCheckWaitTime` option in the `mup.json`

+#### Multiple Deployment Targets

+You can use an array to deploy to multiple servers at once.
+To deploy to *different* servers (e.g. staging or production separately), use separate Meteor UP configurations (separate directories).

 ### Access Logs

     mup logs -f